bradfrost/atomic-design/chapter-5.md

 **The design system <em>makers</em> are the ones who architect, create, and maintain the system**, and they need to work closely together to ensure that the system is smart, flexible, scalable, and addresses the needs of the business. **The design system <em>users</em> are the teams across the organization who will take the system and employ its interface patterns to specific applications**.

-The design system *makers* must be in sync with the design system *users* to ensure the patterns defined within the system are genuinely useful and serve the needs of the applications.
-Makers and users should be in constant communication to ensure patterns are useful, documentation is clear, and the relationship between the makers and users is collaborative, not antagonistic.
+**The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on the application of the system**.
+Both perspectives are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.

 #### Who are the design system makers?
 Who updates the design system?
 Who approves changes?
 Who interfaces with the users of the design system to make sure it's addressing their needs?
 Who gets to decide which patterns stay, go, or need tweaked?